mrchrisneal/DashPad/docs/api/quick-start.md

     - `Asia/Kolkata` (India)
     - `America/Sao_Paulo` (Brazil)

-!!! info "Why Host Networking?"
+??? question "Why Does DashPad-API Use Host Networking?"
     Using `network_mode: "host"` simplifies setup by allowing the container to share the host's network stack.
 This means you can access the API directly via `https://localhost:5241` from the host machine without needing to map ports.
 This parameter also grants DashPad-API additional networking capabilities, mainly used to provide networking info to connected containers (like DashPad-Web).

     Ports 5238 through 5241 are [unassigned](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=5241) as per IANA, so it should be available on your host by default.
 Regardless, this port can be changed in the `settings.json` file if needed.